Pan-assay interference compounds

 Pan-assay interference compounds (PAINS) are chemical compounds that often give false positive results in high-throughput screens.
 PAINS tend to react nonspecifically with numerous biological targets rather than specifically affecting one desired target.
 A number of disruptive functional groups are shared by many PAINS.

 While a number of filters have been proposed and are used in virtual screening and computer-aided drug design, the accuracy of filters with regard to compounds they flag and don't flag has been criticized.

-Common PAINS include toxoflavin, isothiazolones, hydroxyphenyl hydrazones, curcumin, phenol-sulfonamides, rhodanines, enones, quinones, and catechols such as luteolin, baicalin and various other flavonoids.
+Common PAINS include toxoflavin, isothiazolones, hydroxyphenyl hydrazones, curcumin, phenol-sulfonamides, rhodanines, enones, quinones, and catechols such as luteolin, baicalin and scutellarin.